 - Next, add the milk and heavy cream and stir vigorously while adding to avoid lumps.

-- Next, stir in the cream cheese, salt, and pepper.
+- Next, stir in the cream cheese, salt, pepper, and pinch of ground mustard or nutmeg (optional).

 - When the cream cheese has completely melted, remove the pan from heat and add 2 cups of shredded Pepper Jack cheese and the bacon pieces.
 (Reserve a small amount of bacon to sprinkle on top of the casserole.)
 Stir until cheese is melted.